Why You Need a Spinal Cord Injury Lawyer

 Some spinal cord injuries during birth also involve a period where the brain isn’t receiving enough oxygen.
 This comorbidity of issues can lead to intellectual disabilities, along with physical challenges for the child.

 Another spinal cord complication for children is undiagnosed spina bifida.
 If spina bifida is undiagnosed, unintentional damage can occur to the exposed nerves of the spinal column during labor.
 Spina bifida is usually diagnosed in utero, and it is one of a range of standard tests that should be performed before the baby is born.
-If your child sustained a spinal cord injury because of undiagnosed spina bifida, experienced hospital negligence lawyers could help you build a case so that your child will receive proper care for their injuries.
+If your child sustained a spinal cord injury because of undiagnosed spina bifida, experienced trial lawyers at our personal injury law firm can help you build a case so your child receives proper care for their injuries.

 Social Security Benefits